 - Influencers.
 Social media shares, giveaways, and resource pages.

 - Inclusions & Attributions.
 Unlinked mentions, image copyrights, and directories.

 Digital PR Tactics & Ideas

-Here are some Digital PR ideas and tactics employed by experts:
+Here are some digital public relations strategies employed by experts:

 - Relationship Building: This is about networking with the right people.
 Who are the right people?
 Link Creators, Content Marketing Managers, Freelance Journalists, and Digital Influencers.